 Seaborg partners with Samsung

-Samsung Heavy Industries (SHI) and Seaborg signs partnership to develop Floating Nuclear Power Plant combined with hydrogen and ammonia plants.
+Samsung Heavy Industries (SHI) and Seaborg signs partnership to develop Floating Nuclear Power Plants combined with hydrogen and ammonia plants.

 Samsung Heavy Industries (SHI) and Seaborg today announced signing a partnership agreement to develop floating nuclear power plants based on Seaborg’s inherently safe Compact Molten Salt Reactor (CMSR).
 The agreement includes development of hydrogen production plants and ammonia plants, as the CMSR is an ideal power source for supply of stable, clean, and safe electricity.